patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

   }
 }
 ```
-Or just copy the contents inside [shaderlab.json](shaderlab.json) and paste it.
+Or just copy the entire contents inside [shaderlab.json](shaderlab.json) and paste it.

-## *3/3* To change the color of your context keywords, you can replace the `"name"` section of the built-in scope to any of these and more.
-What the output will be is whatever theme you are using.
-It's possibly max 5 colors but this should be sufficient enough.
+## *3/3* To change the color of your context keywords, you can replace the `"name"` section of the built-in scope names to any of these and more.
+What the color output will
+be is whatever current theme you are using.
+It's possibly max 5 colors but it should be sufficient enough.

   | Scope | Typical Color |
 | :--- | :--- |